 Dairy Farmers from Findlay, Ohio

 Spahr Jersey Farm, in Hancock County, Ohio, is home to 400 Jersey cows and 1,500 acres of crops which are cared for by Brian, a fifth generation dairy farmer, and wife Laurie Spahr and family.
-The Spahrs know firsthand that milk is one of the safest foods in the world because of the care that goes into producing it.

 What is it like being a dairy farmer?